frconor-ebook/meditations/_posts/2025-02-26-chalice-possumus-we-can.md

 ---
 layout: homily
-title: "Chalice, *Possumus*, We Can"
+title: "Chalice, Possumus, We Can"
 ---

 By Fr.
 Conor Donnelly